google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/push-notifications/handling-messages.md

 });
 </pre>

-If the recipient clicked change, we want to open to a confirmation page.
+If the recipient clicked Ask for Reschedule, we want to open to a confirmation page.
 If the user clicks somewhere other than an action button, we just want to open the app.
-In both cases, we'll create an appropriate URL.
+In both cases, we create an appropriate URL.

 <pre class="prettyprint">
 self.addEventListener('notificationclick', function(event) {